microshare/microshare.github.io/docs/2/installer/lorawan/gateway-installations/indoor-ifemtocell.md

 ## Setting up the Kerlink iFemtocell
 ---------------------------------------

-The Kerlink iFemtocell receives radio transmissions from the Microshare IoT devices in and around your building and uses an integrated Ethernet or cellular/mobile connection to send data securely to the Microshare Smart Network.
+The Kerlink iFemtocell receives radio transmissions from the Microshare® IoT devices in and around your building and uses an integrated Ethernet or cellular/mobile connection to send data securely to the Microshare® Smart Network.
 Please make sure your selected physical install location will allow for a good cellular signal and is central to the IoT devices you will use in your facility.
-Contact Microshare if you have any doubts on the best place to install the gateway.
+Contact Microshare® if you have any doubts on the best place to install the gateway.
 Bad placement will result in poor performance of the overall system.

 {% include image.html width=400 url="/assets/img/ifemtocell/femto-usb-step1-800x800.jpg" description="LoRaWan Technology" %}

-Microshare delivers Kerlink iFemtocells pre-configured and if required with a 4G USB dongle already activated.
+Microshare® delivers Kerlink iFemtocells pre-configured and if required with a 4G USB dongle already activated.
 All you need to do to have your LoRaWAN network up and running is to :
 Re-assemble the parts
 Plug into a mains power source and wait for the connection to be established